Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The author (Betty Hurd) and her friend examining a unique formation near Colossal Cave Mountain Park

-My friend, Danny, and I examine a unique formation near Colossal Cave Mountain Park
+My friend Danny and me examining a unique formation near Colossal Cave Mountain Park

 Colossal Cave Mountain Park is one of the most popular day trips from Tucson.
 This arid landscape is the site of incredible underground worlds.
-Book a wild cave tour online ahead of time, then bring the whole family on a magical adventure.
-In the humid abyss below the desert floor, you’ll feel like you entered another universe.
+Book a cave tour online ahead of time, then bring the whole family on a magical adventure.
+You’ll feel like you entered another universe in the humid abyss below the desert floor.
 Explore massive stalagmites and stalactites that have been forming over thousands of years.

 Kartchner Caverns State Park